Venezuela Language and Culture

 A country is made up of many elements.
 Although every aspect is essential to a country’s existence, certain features make it unique and identity.
 Venezuela’s population is similar to most other South American countries, with indigenous people, a prominent Spanish inflow, and a sizable African origin population.

 The coastline and lake reflect the symbiotic relationship of the country with both South America and the Caribbean.
-Each nation has its languages, traditions, and cuisines.
-Spanish colonization was a significant influence on Venezuela’s culture, society, and cooking.
+Each nation has its own languages, traditions, and cuisines.
+Spanish colonization significantly influenced Venezuela’s culture, society, and cooking.
 Venezuela, also known as the Bolivian Republic of Venezuela, is a territory located in the northern part of South America.
-Venezuela, situated in the north of South America, is bordered by the Atlantic ocean in the North and Brazil in the south.
+In the north of South America, Venezuela is bordered by the Atlantic Ocean in the North and Brazil in the South.

 Venezuelan People

-Spanish colonization has had a profound impact on the structure of Venezuelan society’s evolution.
+Spanish colonization has profoundly impacted the structure of Venezuelan society’s evolution.
 The Spanish influence is most notable in the region through its contributions to Roman Catholicism and the Spanish language.
-Italian, Portuguese, Chinese, Arabic, and English are the most common foreign language spoken in Venezuela.
+Italian, Portuguese, Chinese, Arabic, and English are Venezuela’s most common foreign languages.

 People are warm, welcoming, and caring.
-Respect for fairness, equality, and transparency is shared by all people.
-Simon Bolivar, their national hero, was an advocate for all these attributes.
-It is because of him that they believe in transparency and equality.
-There are about twenty-five surviving indigenous languages belonging to three linguistic families: Caribans, Arawak, and Chibcha.
+They share a respect for fairness, equality, and transparency.
+Simon Bolivar, their national hero, advocated for all these attributes.
+They believe in transparency and equality because of him.
+About twenty-five surviving indigenous languages belong to three linguistic families: Caribans, Arawak, and Chibcha.

 Although mostly unified, the class=’ent _population’>population and their traditions differ based on their class and ethnicity.
 Venezuela has established a sizeable middle class in the twentieth century partly due to oil earnings.